sagarl/sstable-adaptor/README.md

 SSTable Adaptor Features:

 - Use this in a standalone Java or a JVM language program
-- Use it in Spark
+- Use it in Spark (we will open-source our Spark job soon)
 - More will come